pabloclarkd/web/content/home/projects.md

 weight: 50

 title: Projects
-subtitle: 'These are some examples of the projects I was most involved in at my previous professional roles.
-Some of them are research documents and others are web tools developed while working at a non-governmental organization.'
+subtitle: 'These are some of the projects I was most involved in at my previous positions.
+Some of them are research documents and others are web tools that were part of applied interventions.'

 content:
   # Page type to display.
 E.g. project.